Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Setting up tax rates in Shopify

-Wix does come with some automatic tax calculation features out of the box, but limits apply to the number of transactions that they can be applied to (and they’re quite tight: even on its most expensive ecommerce plan, you can only perform 500 automatic tax calculations per month, which won’t necessarily be enough for professional merchants).
+Wix does come with some automatic tax calculation features out of the box, but limits apply to the number of transactions that they can be applied to (and they’re quite tight: even on the most expensive Wix plan, you can only perform 500 automatic tax calculations per month, which probably won’t be enough for professional merchants).

 Squarespace’s automatic tax feature involves making use of a TaxJar extension — and currently only works in the US.